The Norwegian krone has suffered its biggest single day collapse against the US Dollar in modern times.

 Astonishing fall against the US Dollar

-Experts described the historic krone collapse as a “fire sale” as it recorded the biggest single day fall in modern times.
+Experts described the historic collapse of the Norwegian krone as a “fire sale” as it recorded the biggest single day fall in modern times.
 The Norwegian krone was already at record low against the US Dollar when the currency market hit the panic button on Wednesday.

 While Norway has implemented emergency coronavirus measures to control the spread of the virus, the currency chaos was caused by the tumbling oil price, global markets and general uncertainty.